tutorialhorizon/react-webpack-nodejs-starterkit/README.md

 ```
 Run this when you want production configuration from `/config/index.js` and production settings for webpack.

-See the package.json scripts section for more details.
+See the package.json scripts section for more details on the scripts.

 ---